Cohabitation Agreements

 Cohabitation agreements or living together agreements are documents which govern the arrangements for those who live together to include what might happen when they separate.

 A couple who choose to live together do not have any financial rights against each other in the event that the relationship breaks down.
 This means that unlike marriage, financial claims, rights or remedies are not created by virtue of being in a relationship with someone.
 It is widely believed, although mistakenly, that there is a concept of ‘common law marriage’ which gives people who have lived together the same rights as those who are married.
-The only claim that arises automatically is that of child maintenance which is dealt with by the Child Support Agency (CSA).
-Parents can also come to their own private arrangements and indeed this is very much promoted by the CSA.
+The only claim that arises automatically is that of child maintenance which is dealt with by the Child Maintenance Service (CMS).
+Parents can also come to their own private arrangements and indeed this is very much promoted by the CMS.
 There may also be claims which arise out of property or trust law.
 These can be complicated and expensive to resolve.
 Our page on unmarried couples will give you more information about this.

 What kind of things does a Cohabitation Agreement cover?